 6. Festivals du Parc Floral

-In August, four music festivals take place in Paris:
+In August, four music festivals take place in one park in Paris:

 - Pestilence | a concert series for children